JepEtau/mco/known_issues.md

 # video_editor
-- when changing part (g_asuivre <-> g_reportage), RGB curves are not updated in RGB graph
 - After saving a new RGB curves from current (save as), the previous is not restored and is considered as modified
 - When selecting curves on multiple shots, saving does not work (save all)
 - list modifications on the "save before closing" dialog
-- geometry: default shall be the window dimensions and not (0,0,0,0)
+- custom geometry is not verified for g_debut, g_fin (and will not work because the section shall be the src ed/ep and not the dst ed/ep)
+- geometry shall include ep no. required for g_debut

+# merge_stabilize
-- saving geometry does not work anymore? seems ok but pb with icon?
+- does not work

-- crop is saved in g_asuivre but must not -> it shall uses the part.
-Resize is saved in the episode/g_asuivre section
+# scripts
+- geometry is not working
+- does not save image after rgb (except for frame study?)
+- final image shall be saved in the dst episode and not in the src because of geometry which can be different